erusin12/VBA-challenge_/README.md

  Because our classwork had not covered many of these elements, we were provided a skeleton code.
 Based on prior examples and with the help of study groups, a starter code was developed, however there were errors when I ran the code.
 I used internet resources recommended by my tutor to then work through the errors and help to debug the code to get it to run.

- Screenshots were submitted to show the three years as well as the macro enabled workbook and the exported macro.
+ Screenshots were submitted to show the three years as well as the exported macro.